What is Digital Interviewing?

 Preparing for Digital Interviews

 You should prepare for digital interviews just like you would for a video-interview.
 Ensure to block out enough time to answer the preestablished questions without interruptions.
-You should dress professionally and be well-manicured, just like you would be for an in-person interview.
+You should dress professionally for the interview and be well-manicured, just like you would be for an in-person interview.

 Spend the time to learn about the company and be prepared to answer the most common interview questions.
 You’ll want to practice your responses out loud in addition to recording yourself with a webcam or mobile device to evaluate before the digital interview.